Let’s say you’re curious about the people at a potential employer or competitor. You want to know more about them.

 - Then, click “Profile viewing options.”

 - Finally, click your preferred level of visibility.

 Then, research away to your heart’s content.
 Or at least to the extent LinkedIn will allow based on your free or Premium membership status.

-When you’re done, click back into “Settings & Privacy” and select your normal privacy level.
+When you finish, click back to “Settings & Privacy” and select your normal privacy level.

-If you have more questions about using LinkedIn anonymously, check out the following mini-FAQ for answers:
+Do you have more questions about using LinkedIn anonymously?
+Check out the following mini-FAQ for answers:

 Can I Find Out Who Viewed My Profile Anonymously?

 No. It’s a secret.
 LinkedIn protects the privacy of anonymous viewers.

 However, it also doesn’t let those people see who viewed their profiles.

 Can Premium LinkedIn Members See Anonymous Viewers?

 No. Anonymous means just that.
-LinkedIn doesn’t give paying members preference or access to information about viewings you want to keep private.
+LinkedIn doesn’t give paying members access to information about anonymous viewings.

 In fact, LinkedIn doesn’t even tell us anymore that our profiles had anonymous viewers.
 Thus, you can stalk that hiring manager to your heart’s content.

 How Can I Block Anonymous Viewers on LinkedIn?

-You can’t.
-You can block specific people, which will prevent them from viewing your profile in any mode.
+You can block specific people, which will prevent them from viewing your profile.